shannonlal/helm-samples/helm-deployment/company-service/README.md

-# DB Migration
+# Company Service

-The following is instructions for the Database Migration Micro Service
+The following is instructions for the Company Service

 ## Project Installation